-At the YMCA, we are committed to the highest ethical standards of a public charity.
-The Channel Islands YMCA, an association of seven YMCAs, is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
+Here at the YMCA, we are committed to the highest ethical standards of a public charity.
+The Channel Islands YMCA is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
 All donations are tax-deductible to the extent allowable by law.
 We are governed by, and accountable to, an independent board of directors of community leaders and volunteers.
 Whatever you give, and whenever you give it, you can rest assured that your donation will be in good hands.

 Third Grade Learn to Swim

 The YMCA has been America’s leading swim instructor for more than 100 years extending beyond just learning lifesaving swim strokes.
-Y kids gain self-confidence that they carry with them through life.
-The Y works with schools to give third grade students a chance to learn to swim.
-Third grade has been shown to be a crucial time in a child’s life and chances of learning to swim and gaining water safety skills after this point in a child’s life diminish rapidly after third grade.
+Y kids gain self confidence that they will carry with them through life.
+The Y works with schools to give third grade students a chance to learn how to swim.
+Third grade has been shown to be a crucial time in a child’s life and chances of learning how to swim and gaining water safety skills after this point in a child’s life diminish rapidly after third grade.

 Kids come to the Y sometimes never having been in a pool before, scared of the water and often times from families who can’t afford lessons.
 The Y partners with schools, to bring third grade classes to the pool to be taught these skills that will last a lifetime.

 Third Grade Learn to Swim is completely supported by generous donations.
 There is no charge to the school or the student.